freddykwon/freddyboy-website-/README.md

 ## Goals
 Get creative with the mainpage, possible animate a shape.
 Implement interesting navbar (animated hamburger menu?).
 Brainstorm unique UI to help convey musical project.

+## Status
+- Narrowing down on font and color scheme of website.